How Lowry Crossing was Named

 In the late 1960s Buster Smith was approached about putting asphalt on Bridgefarmer Road.
 A dollar amount was set on what the residents would need to pay complete this task.
 Glen Eastham, Wayne Betterton and Howard Morsden set out to collect the funds.
 It was not an easy process and they received more than one cussing over it.
 There were business owners who used the road that just stopped to make donations also.
 Glen finished the fundraising by receiving donations from Turentine and Crouch Funeral Homes as they often had services at Wilson Chapel Cemetery.
 Overall, there were only five families who didn’t financially support the blacktop road.
 All but these five received a culvert with the paving; the others got a bridge and a bill.
 Most of the maintenance was done by Glen and his son, Mike, for many years.

 Milligan School was just south of the present day U.S. Hwy 380 on Bridgefarmer Road.
-The location is where Audie Casey lives currently.
 The school was closed sometime between 1945 and 1947.

 In 1971, area residents were concerned about the area being taken over by either McKinney or Princeton, both had encroaching boundary lines.
 Again, the Commissioners Court was addressed and asked to allow Lowry Crossing to incorporate.
 The Commissioners approved the request and on July 19, 1971, Lowry Crossing officially became its own town.